 December 2012 – Today: Test Track Presented by Chevrolet

-In January 2012, it was announced that Test Track would close for a major refurbishment that was scheduled to be completed by Fall 2012.
-It officially closed on April 15, 2012 and a musical show called “Test Track All Stars” was placed at the ride’s entrance during the renovation period.
-In addition to a slew of physical updates to the attraction, the sponsorship changed from the entire General Motors umbrella brand to just GM’s Chevrolet brand.
-The actual track was unchanged, but the ride vehicles were repainted and the technology involved in the attraction was modernized to be more high-tech.
-The new and improved Test Track had its soft reopening on December 3, 2012 and reopened to the public as the ride we know and love today on December 6, 2012.
+Disney announced that Test Track would close for a major refurbishment in January 2012.
+During the renovation period, a musical show took called “Test Track All-Stars” took place at the ride’s entrance.
+In addition to a slew of physical updates to the attraction, the sponsorship changed as well.
+It is now presented by GM’s Chevrolet brand rather than the entire General Motors umbrella brand.
+The actual track didn’t change, but vehicles were updated with fresh paint and modern technology.
+The new and improved Test Track had its soft reopening on December 3, 2012.
+It officially reopened to the public as the ride we know and love today on December 6, 2012.

 Revamped Ride Design

-The queue was unchanged in setup, but became Chevrolet’s Design Studio instead of a GM facility.
-First, guests get a look at two concept cars, the Chevrolet Miray and the Chevrolet En-V. Then, the line moves into an area where projections show a model car being drawn as a Chevrolet employee explain the process of designing cars.
-The final section of the queue is now an interactive area where riders can design their own concept car to test during the ride.
-From color to efficiency, everything about the vehicle can be customized and saved on your Magic Band or park ticket.
+The queue area became Chevrolet’s Design Studio instead of a GM facility.
+First, guests get a look at two concept cars, the Chevrolet Miray and the Chevrolet En-V. Then, the line moves into an area with projections displaying the drawing process for model cars.
+A Chevrolet employee narrates the video, explaining the car designing process.
+The final section of the queue is now an interactive area.
+Riders can design their own concept car to test during the ride.
+From color to efficiency, everything about the vehicle is customizable.
+You can also save yur design on your Magic Band or park ticket.
 Just before you board the ride, you’ll scan your ticket and track your car’s progress throughout the course.